 - You can also add your Case Study - click the link for guidance.

 - If you have an article or report to share, you can add a longer Article - click the link for guidance.

 You can also view downscaled climate station data on the Adaptation Layer here.

 Conference on community-based adaptation

-The conference will highlight that there are different ways of measuring the success of community-based adaptation, and underline that effective evaluation considers the perspective of both the donor as well as recipients of adaptation funding.
-Head to the IIED conference site for the full schedule and more information on ways of following the conference online if you can't be there in person!
+The conference showed there are different ways of measuring the success of community-based adaptation, and underlined that effective evaluation considers the perspective of both donors and receipients.
+Head to the IIED conference site for the full schedule and more outputs!

-For a full list of previous conferences, including presentations, plenary sessions and video clips with participants, please have a look at the IIED conference archive.
+For a full list of previous conferences, including presentations and video clips, please have a look at the IIED conference archive.